Enhancement Shaman Patch 9.1 Changes Analysis

 Enhancement Shaman Patch 9.1 Changes Overview

 For this section of the guide, we will go over all of the important changes for Enhancement Shaman going into Patch 9.1 of Shadowlands.
-A full list of Shaman changes can be found on our dedicated Patch 9.1 Shaman Changes page.
-This page is an active work-in-progress and will be updated as new content is added to the PTR.
-These changes are not live yet.
+A full list of changes to the entire Shaman class can be found on our dedicated page below.
+For an additional list of content coming in Patch 9.1, you can also check out our Patch 9.1 Overview page.

 Base Spec Changes for Patch 9.1